Washington teen who pushed friend off 60-foot bridge says she 'thought she would be fine'

 Her friend, Jordan Holgerson, suffered several broken ribs and an injured esophagus and trachea after falling into the river.

-TEEN SUFFERS BROKEN RIBS, LUNG INJURY AFTER BEING SHOVED OFF 60-FOOT BRIDGE IN WASHINGTON STATE: REPORT
+TEEN SUFFERS BROKEN RIBS, LUNG INJURY AFTER BEING SHOVED OFF 60-FOOT BRIDGE

-Earlier this month, a video that showed Holgerson being pushed off a bridge at the Lewis River at Moulton Falls Regional Park in Vancouver, Wash., went viral on social media before it was removed.
+Earlier this month, a video that showed Holgerson being pushed off a bridge at the Lewis River at Moulton Falls Regional Park in Vancouver went viral on social media before it was removed.

 "She wanted to jump and she was scared and she had asked me to give her a push," Smith claimed.